Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/review/examination-one-review.md

 - How to use conditional logic to compute the absolute value of a number
 - How to use Newton's method to calculate the square root of a number
 - How to write either an equation or a Python function for the factorial sequence
+- How to use either iteration or recursion to implement the factorial sequence
 - The way in which higher-order functions can accept and create functions
 - How to define and use a lambda function that squares an input number
 - How to implement a function that computes the arithmetic mean of a list of numbers

+## Chapter 5 of Programming and Mathematical Thinking

+- The definition of the following discrete structures:
+  - Pair
+  - Ordered pair
+  - n-Tuple
+- Real-world examples of data values that can be stored in an ordered pair or an n-tuple
+- How to define and populate tuples and lists in a Python program
+- The similarities and differences between tuples and lists in a Python program
+- How to define empty tuples and lists in a Python program
+- How to append data to a list in a Python program
+- How to pack and unpack a tuple in a Python program
+- How to use Python functions to read and parse a comma-separate value (CSV) file
+- The meaning of the term delimiter in the context of a CSV file
+- The similarities and differences between CSV files and relational databases
+- The definition of the following terms in the context of relational databases:
+  - Table
+  - Row
+  - Column
+  - Schema